-Historically, the a’ali’i was used in tool making, medicinally, as a dye, and as a bait stick used for fishing.
+Historically, the ‘a’ali’i was used in tool making, as medicine, as a dye, and as a bait stick used for fishing.
 The fruit can be used to create beautiful lei and floral arrangements.